zxphyrx/highway/app/views/overview/undercity.md

 You'll qualify for a reimbursment once you have **finished building the projects you submitted for Undercity + reached 12 points**.

-Base stipends:
+Base stipend is 75 USD.
+You can also earn additional stipends for points above 4, starting at 6 points.

-- If you're in North America, we will reimburse you 200 USD
+- If you're in North America, we will reimburse you +50 USD at 6 points
-- If you're international, we will reimburse you 500 USD
+- If you're international, we will reimburse you +175 USD et 6 points

-You can also earn additional stipends for points above 12.
 A needs-based stipend application will also be available.

 Travelling by car, bus, or train?
 The [Hack Club Gas Fund](https://gas.hackclub.com/) can reimburse your costs!
 However, you'll still need an invite to come.